Welcome! We hope you will audition for a Sunset show!

 Characters:

-Chad: (mid 20s–30s) A hip, rebellious, leather-jacketed roustabout who brings excitement, music, and change to a sleepy town.
+Chad: (20s–30s) A hip, rebellious, leather-jacketed roustabout who brings excitement, music, and change to a sleepy town.
 Confident, charismatic, and full of swagger.

-Natalie Haller: (early 20s) A spirited and smart mechanic who dreams of love and adventure beyond her small town.
+Natalie Haller: (20s) A spirited and smart mechanic who dreams of love and adventure beyond her small town.
 She disguises herself as “Ed” to get closer to Chad.

-Jim Haller: (late 40s–60s) Natalie’s widowed father.
+Jim Haller: (40s–60s) Natalie’s widowed father.
 Kind but lonely, he struggles with moving on until unexpected romance sparks change in his life.

-Sylvia: (late 40s–60s) The strong, no-nonsense owner of the local honky-tonk.
+Sylvia: (30s–60s) The strong, no-nonsense owner of the local honky-tonk.
 She’s tough on the outside but warm-hearted and protective of her daughter.

-Lorraine: (teens to early 20s) Sylvia’s bubbly and romantic daughter.
+Lorraine: (early 20s) Sylvia’s bubbly and romantic daughter.
 Sweet and optimistic, she falls head over heels in love with Dean.

 Dennis: (early 20s) A nerdy, awkward, and endearing young man who secretly loves Natalie.
 Loyal and well-meaning, if a little clueless.

-Miss Sandra: (30s–40s) The glamorous and intellectual museum curator.
+Miss Sandra: (25–40s) The glamorous and intellectual museum curator.
 She’s self-assured, cultured, and uninterested in love—until Chad arrives.

-Dean Hyde: (teens to early 20s) The shy, clean-cut son of the town’s conservative mayor.
+Dean Hyde: (early 20s) The shy, clean-cut son of the town’s conservative mayor.
 He’s charming and sincere, with a rebellious streak that surfaces through his love for Lorraine.

-Mayor Matilda Hyde: (40s–60s) The uptight, conservative mayor determined to uphold decency and control in the town.
+Mayor Matilda Hyde: (30s–60s) The uptight, conservative mayor determined to uphold decency and control in the town.
 She’s strict, proper, and secretly harboring feelings she doesn’t understand.

 Sheriff Earl: (40s–60s) The soft-spoken lawman who quietly follows Mayor Hyde’s orders—until he finds the courage to speak his mind.

-Ensemble: (teens to 60s) Townspeople, dancers, musicians, and various featured roles.
+Ensemble: (18 to 60s) Townspeople, dancers, musicians, and various featured roles.
 They bring the energy, heart, and humor that fuel this rockin’ musical adventure.

 Sunset Playhouse 2025-25 Season